How Oracle Java Licensing works:

 Oracle conducts two types of audits:

-- Soft Audit: This begins with Oracle contacting organizations for a license compliance discussion, typically through Java audit emails requesting meetings.
+- Soft Audit: This begins with Oracle contacting organizations to discuss license compliance, typically through Java audit emails requesting meetings.
 Ignoring these communications can escalate the situation, involving legal and C-level executives.
 Understanding your licensing position and formulating an audit defense strategy is crucial.

 - Formal Audit: In a formal Java audit, Oracle’s audit organization reviews all Java deployments within a company.
 This step usually follows uncooperative behavior from the audited entity.
 In such cases, Oracle may claim backdated usage, and the audited party often faces difficulty negotiating agreements.